MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/alignment_techniques.rst

 .. warning::

-   This page is currently out of date with respect to 1.1 and needs updating.
+   This page is currently out of date with respect to 1.1 and 2.0 and needs updating.
 Many of the general statements remain true, but the general pipeline for training was significantly overhauled.
-See :ref:`whats_new_1.1` for more details.
+See :ref:`news` for more details.

 This page outlines the actual functioning of the Montreal Forced Aligner, for academics and developers interested in modeling techniques.